 No. Name (Date of birth) Past experience, positions and responsibilities in the Company (major concurrent positions) Number of shares of the Company held 2 Akihiro Saito (Aug.
-4, 1966 55 years old) Reappointment April 1989 January 2002 April 2004 June 2006 June 2010 June 2012 June 2018 May 2019 April 2020 Joined Nippon Steel Corp. (current NIPPON STEEL CORPORATION) Joined the Company Appointed to Senior Manager of Sales & Marketing Department of the Company Appointed to Director & Assistant General Manager of Sales & Marketing Department of the Company Appointed to Director & General Manager of Sales & Marketing Department of the Company Appointed to Executive Vice President & Representative Director, General Manager of Sales & Marketing Department of the Company Appointed to Executive Vice President & Representative Director Supervising Sale & Marketing Department and Management Department of the Company Director of ax Inc. (to present) Appointed to Executive Vice President & Representative Director of the Company 32,820 shares Director of the Company (to present) Record of attendance at Board of Directors meetings 100% (13 out of 13) Reasons for selecting the candidate for Director (excluding Director serving as Audit and Supervisory Committee Member) Mr. Akihiro Saito has a wealth of experience in semiconductor sales and business promotion at other companies, and is involved in business promotion and corporate management of the Company as Executive Vice President & Representative Director.
+4, 1966 56 years old) Reappointment April 1989 January 2002 April 2004 June 2006 June 2010 June 2012 June 2018 May 2019 April 2020 June 2022 Joined Nippon Steel Corp. (current NIPPON STEEL CORPORATION) Joined the Company Appointed to Senior Manager of Sales & Marketing Department of the Company Appointed to Director & Assistant General Manager of Sales & Marketing Department of the Company Appointed to Director & General Manager of Sales & Marketing Department of the Company Appointed to Executive Vice President & Representative Director, General Manager of Sales & Marketing Department of the Company Appointed to Executive Vice President & Representative Director Supervising Sale & Marketing Department and Management Department of the Company Director of ax Inc. (to present) Appointed to Executive Vice President & Representative Director of the Company Appointed to President & Representative Director of the Company (to present) 41,450 shares

+- Record of attendance at Board of Directors meetings 100% (13 out of 13) - Reasons for selecting the candidate for Director (excluding Director serving as Audit and Supervisory Committee Member)

+Mr. Akihiro Saito has a wealth of experience in semiconductor sales and business promotion at other companies, and is involved in business promotion and corporate management of the Company as Executive Vice President & Representative Director from 2012 and President & Representative Director at present.
 By supervising the Company's management based on these experiences and achievements, he can be expected to strengthen the decision-making functions of the Board of Directors and aim to increase the speed and efficiency of business execution while promoting agile management that can appropriately respond to changes in the management environment.
 Thus, the Company has designated him as a candidate for Director (excluding Director serving as Audit and Supervisory Committee Member).